Events and dates listed here that cover the United States Army Campaigns against the Indians have been excerpted From

 June 17th 1876 - BATTLE OF ROSEBUD - Scouts under General Crook's command discover a force of Sioux and Cheyenne approaching Crook's column which is halted at the Rosebud River.
 The Indians engage Crook's command in a heated six-hour battle.

 June 21st 1876 - General Terry, Colonel Gibbon and Custer meet aboard the Steamboat Far West to discuss battle plans against the Indians.
-The scouts determine they will find the Indians on a stream called "Grassy Grass", also known as "Little Big Horn" The following day, the U.S. 7th Cavalry pass in review in front of General Terry prior to their march against the Sioux at the Little Big Horn.
+The scouts determine they will find the Indians on a stream called "Greasy Grass", also known as "Little Big Horn" The following day, the U.S. 7th Cavalry pass in review in front of General Terry prior to their march against the Sioux at the Little Big Horn.

 June 25th-27th 1876- THE BATTLE OF THE LITTLE BIG HORN -